 The vulnerable narcissist has emotional ups and downs like those with Borderline Personality Disorder.
 However, unlike people with other issues in life or disorders that try to take their own lives or self-harm, Vulnerable narcissists are one of the few people to make threats of self-harm in order to get attention.
 They rarely follow through with it.
 They can not connect to others on that empathetic level of how someone else might be feeling.
 They’ll quickly turn a conversation into all about them, not to show you they understand, or to have that two-way conversation about something you can both relate to, whatever’s happened to you they’ll have been through, or going through far worse, a true victim often but not always downplay the things they’ve been through, often from the narcissists gaslighting of “It wasn’t that bad.”
 A victim narcissist will exaggerate to gain sympathetic attention.

 The victim narcissist will often be ill, as this is the perfect excuse to get them out of doing anything.
-Headaches is a great one they play on, as you can not tell if they genuinely have a headache or not.
-Also, bad backs, if they can not pinpoint an illness, they’ll often make ones up; this is why headaches are the best that they use; this is also a tactic to use to gain more sympathy from those around them.
+Headaches are a great one they play on, as you can not tell if they genuinely have a headache or not.
+Also, bad backs, if they can not pinpoint an illness, they’ll often make one up; this is why headaches are the best that they use; this is also a tactic to use to gain more sympathy from those around them.

 Vulnerable narcissists often appear to be calm, quiet, reserved people, as they have very confusing self-esteem issues.

-Their first line of narcissistic defences they will be passive-aggressive and shutting people out, opting￼ to use the silent treatment as their preferred manipulation method to punish others.
+Their first line of narcissistic defence is that they will be passive-aggressive and shutting people out, opting￼ to use the silent treatment as their preferred manipulation method to punish others.
 Like many narcissists, they will always play the victim card because they will always see themselves as victims.

 4. Highly sensitive.